tsedio/tsed-monorepo-utils/readme.md

 ## Workspaces

 MonoRepoUtils use Lerna to manage scripts between package.
 By default, MonoRepoUtils use Yarn as workspaces manager.
 You can try with NPM 7.
-But isn't officially supported right know.
+But isn't officially supported right now.

 ## Supported CI